I hate my muse sometimes.

 "What about my team?" asked Sakura, hoping there would be a slip up.

 "Well, Hinata is a taijutsu specialist, you have great potential as a genjutsu specialist, and Naruto has tremendous potential as a ninjutsu specialist; taken together, it might even make your team the best one here, so you shouldn't complain."
-He swept his over the graduates.
+He swept his eyes over the graduates.
 "Anyone else want me to elaborate?"

 Everyone wisely decided to quit while they were ahead.